Jackington6600/Arcus/index.md

    </td>
    <td>Shot of ‘spresso.
    </td>
    <td><avoid>Cast a variable AP cost ability at level 3, and another variable AP cost ability at level 2.
-At the start of your next turn, you become Stunned.
+At the start of your next turn, you become Stunned.</avoid>
    </td>
    <td>Self
    </td>